-Chronic lung disease is the general term for long-term breathing problems in premature babies.
-It is also called bronchopulmonary dysplasia (BPD).
+Bronchopulmonary dysplasia (BPD) is the general term for long-term breathing problems in premature babies.
+It is also called bronchopulmonary dysplasia (BPD)chronic lung disease.

 Premature babies may need a breathing machine (ventilator) and extra oxygen to breathe.
-Chronic lung disease happens when a breathing machine or oxygen injures a premature baby’s lungs.
+Chronic lung disease happens as a result of disruption of normal lung development.
+This is because of preterm delivery and the injury that occurs when a breathing machine or oxygen affects these vulnerable lungs.
 The lungs of premature babies are very fragile.
 They can be damaged easily.

 With a lung injury, the tissues inside your baby’s lungs get inflamed.
 The tissue can break down, causing scarring.
 The scarring can cause trouble breathing, and your baby may need more oxygen.
 Lung injury may be caused by:

 - Prematurity.
 A premature baby’s lungs aren’t fully formed.
 The air sacs are the least developed.

 - Low amounts of surfactant.
 This is a substance in the lungs that helps keep the tiny air sacs open.

 - Oxygen use.
 High amounts of oxygen can harm the cells in the lungs.